 Choosing the right platform for your website is a big decision.
 In 2025, the debate between custom vs WordPress development continues to grow, as both offer their unique strengths and limitations.
 Whether you’re a startup, an established business, or a freelancer looking to showcase your portfolio, the platform you choose can significantly impact your brand presence, functionality, and long-term growth.
-This guide compares WordPress website development vs custom website development in-depth to help you make an informed decision.
+This guide compares WordPress vs custom website development in-depth to help you make an informed decision.

 What is WordPress Development?

-Key Features of WordPress Websites:
+Key Features of WordPress:

 - Ease of Use: No coding knowledge required